rainlanguage/specs/ob-yaml.md

 ## Sentry Analytics

 The app will optionally collect analytics data to send to Sentry.
-This functionality is opt-in and disabled by default.
+This functionality is opt-out and enabled by default.
 This data helps us identify UI bugs and provide the best possible user experience.

 Optional fields:
-- `sentry` (defaults to 'false')
+- `sentry` (defaults to 'true')

 ```
-sentry: true
+sentry: false
 ```

 ## Front matter yaml